Skip to content

 If the hep B vaccine causes any serious side effects, they are extremely rare—so rare that we haven’t found any in several millions of doses.
 Because the vaccine is safe and there’s a risk of getting infected at birth or during infancy, we give this vaccine right at birth.

-Disclaimer: Science is always evolving and our understanding of these topics may have evolved since this was originally posted.
-Browse the latest information posted in Just the Facts Topics.
+Disclaimer: Science is always evolving and our understanding of these topics may have evolved too since this was originally posted.
+Be sure to check out our most recent posts and browse the latest Just the Facts Topics for the latest.

 Just the Facts Newsletter: